 Visit Épernay, the capital of the champagne wine and the cute small town of Hautvilliers.
 It was in Hautvilliers Abbey where the monk Dom Perignon developed the method of champagnisation of wine.
 Add Reims to the program for some city sightseeing.

 TIP: If you plan to bring a few bottles home, make sure you pack your wine properly, so it arrives safely home!

 Self-Guided Day Trip to Champagne

-If you want to make a Champagne day trip from Paris, you can take the train to Epernay and do a Moët-Chandon or a Mercier champagne tour with tastings.
+PARIS TO CHAMPAGNE BY TRAIN: If you want to make a Champagne day trip from Paris, you can take the train to Epernay and do the Moët-Chandon or the Mercier champagne tour with tastings.
 You can then take a taxi to Hautvilliers to visit the village and taste /buy more champagne, or you can take another train to Reims to visit the city in the afternoon.